RiverHillbug/Raytracer/README.md

 - Cycle through the different lighting modes with F3

 In this project I used `std::execution::par` when rendering individual pixels to achieve better performance.
+Working on this raytracer gave me a much better understanding of math concepts like vector math, dot products and matrix calculations (used for camera movement).

 Sample screenshots: